jessebubble/brew-me/README.md

 An app to locate breweries

 USER STORY:
-As a user who is thursty and connected to the web
+As a user who is thirsty and connected to the web
-I want to search for breweries in the city so that I can be thursty no more.
+I want to search for breweries in the city so that I can be thirsty no more.

 ACCEPTANCE CRITERIA:
 GIVEN: I am on brew me super awesome website.